• Recipes

 pouring blueberrins into sauce pan with sugar.

-• Stir continuously over medium-high heat until the mixture boils and thickens, then an additional minute.
+• Stir constantly over medium-high heat until the mixture boils and thickens, then cook one additional minute.

 cooked berries with thick sauce in pan.